How to Grow Garlic Start To Finish In 10 Easy Steps

 Gardening is one of those home projects that is a lot of work with just as much reward.
 Learn the basics of growing a handful of vegetables and you can turn your backyard into a full produce section as you see at a farmer’s market in the summer.

 Most gardens get planted in the spring and harvested at the end of summer.
 Garlic is different, you plant it in the fall allow it to rest over winter, new shoots pop up in the spring and you tend it over the summer until it is ready to harvest.
-Even better is the fact that once you purchased heads you love the taste of, you will have the seeds you need for every garden going forward.
-Yes, gardening is one of those plants that keep giving year after year.

 When it comes to garlic, there are two main varieties of garlic to be aware of: hardneck and softneck.
-The hardneck varieties prefer cold climates while the softneck varieties do better in mild climates.

-There are many different types of garlic to consider, see them here.
-My best advice is to try a few each year until you find what grows the best and what tastes the best.
-I prefer Elephant garlic and love to grow it year after year.
+There are many different types of garlic to consider; you can see them all here.
+My best advice is to try a few each year until you find what grows the best and which ones you prefer the taste of.

 Step #1.
 Plant Garlic in the Fall

-In colder climates like Northwestern PA where I live, the most important thing to remember about garlic is that it needs to be planted in the fall.
+In colder climates like Northwestern PA, where I live, the most important thing to remember about garlic is that it needs to be planted in the fall.
 Target planting months may vary depending on where you live but the range will be from August-November.

 I know some folks say spring is fine for planting garlic as well, but I’ve tried spring planting and was very unsuccessful.
-Fall planting is definitely the way to go as it allows the heads to take root before they begin hibernating (in a sense) for the winter.
-For where we live, our target planting time ranges from late September through early October
+Fall planting is definitely the way to go, as it allows the heads to take root before they begin hibernating (in a sense) for the winter.

-I have even planted as late as November once and they still did well, although not quite as big as I would have liked.
+I have even planted them as late as November and they still did well, although not quite as big as I would have liked.
 The key is to watch your frost dates and try to plant your garlic a week or so before your first frost.

 For most areas, you will want to plant your garlic 3-5 weeks before the first frost in the fall.